schilkp/schilkp.github.io/content/projects/psMCU/index.md

 ### Overview

-Because it features a custom ISA, I developed a fairly full-featured macro assembler in python called *psASM*.
+Because it features a custom ISA, I developed a fairly full-featured macro assembler in Python called *psASM*.
 It features a Turing-complete C-style preprocessor with global and local label resolution, file inclusion/multi-file programs, macros to reduce code duplication, conditional compilation, and calculations.